kwedwick/P1-Restaurant-Reviews/P1-requirements.md

 ### design
 * project layout given here is only a suggestion. the general idea of separation of concerns is a requirement.
-* use EF Core (either database-first approach with a SQL script or code-first approach with migrations)
+* use EF Core (either database-first approach with a SQL script or code-first approach with migrations) - done
-* use an Azure SQL DB in third normal form; include a database diagram
+* use an Azure SQL DB in third normal form; include a database diagram - done
 * don't use public fields
-* define and use at least one interface
+* define and use at least one interface - done

 #### core / domain / business logic
 * class library